 The project includes work in and above the Yakima River.
-There are no wetlands in the project area.
+There are no wetlands in the project area but there are large ponds adjacent to the highway right of way, but outside the project limits.

 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.